Indian shares end higher as energy, auto stocks gain

-India's finance ministry reported on Sunday that gross goods and services tax (GST) revenue collected in July was 1.16 trillion rupees, up 33% from a year earlier. (https://bit.ly/2V8718K)
+India's finance ministry reported on Sunday that gross goods and services tax (GST) revenue collected in July was 1.16 trillion rupees, up 33% from a year earlier. (bit.ly/2V8718K)

 “Sentiment got a boost as GST collection recovered to a three-month high in July, exceeding 1.1 trillion rupees, as economic activity resumed,” Gaurav Garg, head of research, CapitalVia Global Research, said in a note.

-Energy stocks (.NIFTYENR) rose 1.6% after preliminary sales data showed the country's daily gasoline consumption exceeded pre-pandemic levels in June as states relaxed pandemic-related lockdowns. read more
+Energy stocks rose 1.6% after preliminary sales data showed the country’s daily gasoline consumption exceeded pre-pandemic levels in June as states relaxed pandemic-related lockdowns.

-Oil marketing companies Indian Oil Corp (IOC.NS), Hindustan Petroleum Corp (HPCL.NS) and Bharat Petroleum Corp (BPCL.NS) rose between 2.3% and 2.8%.
-Heavyweight Reliance Industries Ltd (RELI.NS) gained 1.8%.
+Oil marketing companies Indian Oil Corp, Hindustan Petroleum Corp and Bharat Petroleum Corp rose between 2.3% and 2.8%.
+Heavyweight Reliance Industries Ltd gained 1.8%.

 India’s top car maker, Maruti, reported a 50% jump in July sales on Sunday, compared with a year ago, while Jaguar Land Rover-parent Tata Motors posted a 92% surge in total domestic sales.

-Bajaj Auto Ltd (BAJA.NS) said on Monday its July sales jumped 44% against a year ago, with exports more than doubling.
-Eicher Motors (EICH.NS) posted a 97% jump in exports.
-FWN2P706N
+Bajaj Auto Ltd said on Monday its July sales jumped 44% against a year ago, with exports more than doubling.
+Eicher Motors posted a 97% jump in exports.
+[FWN2P706N]

 Our Standards: The Thomson Reuters Trust Principles.